There are many things parents can do to reduce the risk of SIDS in newborn babies.

 This post contains key advice on preventing SIDS, and explains when you can stop worrying about cot death.

 There is also lots of brilliant advice on the Lullaby Trust website, so do check it out!
 The charity is dedicated to reducing the risk of cot death and lowering the numbers of sudden deaths of babies.

 Put your baby to sleep on their back

-The back to sleep approach to baby sleep has been credited with dramatically reducing the number of cot deaths in the UK.
+The back to sleep approach to baby sleep has been credited with dramatically reducing the number of cot deaths in the UK and beyond.

 Of course babies eventually get to the stage where they start to roll on to their front, which can be stressful for you as a parent when you know the advice is to get them to sleep on their back!

 Don’t stay up all night rolling them back onto their back, because you will drive yourself completely mad.